-The project refers to the implementation of a nationwide information campaign entitled “Live Again”, in 5 cities of the country (Athens, Thessaloniki, Patras, Larissa, Heraklion, Crete).
+The project refers to the implementation of a nationwide information campaign entitled “Live Again”, in 5 cities of the country (Athens, Thessaloniki, Patra, Larissa and Heraklion, Crete).
 It was implemented in 2011, in the framework of Action 1.8/09 “Information campaign aimed at raising public awareness and informing women citizens of third countries regarding the treatment of trafficking, domestic violence and sexual harassment cases”.
 It was co-financed by the European Integration Fund, in particular: 75% from Community funds and 25% from national funds.

-The coordinating organisation was the Diotima Centre, which, apart from coordinating the Action Plan, was responsible for the development of the communication strategy and the production of all the publications, as well as the organisation of the activities in Athens (two-day events, workshop, awareness-raising seminars).
-Co-organisers were: a) ANTIGONΕ – Information and Documentation Centre on racism, ecology, peace and non-violence, b) Association for Social Exclusion and Mental Health (E.K.A.Ps.Y.), c) “ANTHROPOMANIA” – Voluntary humanitarian action, d) Family Education and Child Care Centre “PLATO”, e) Member’s association of women’s organisations of Heraklion and Heraklion Regional Unit.
+The coordinating organization was the Diotima Centre, which, apart from coordinating the Action Plan, was responsible for the development of the communication strategy and the production of all the publications, as well as the organization of the activities in Athens (two-day events, workshop, awareness-raising seminars).
+Co-organizers were: a) ANTIGONΕ – Information and Documentation Centre on racism, ecology, peace and non-violence, b) Association for Social Exclusion and Mental Health (E.K.A.Ps.Y.), c) “ANTHROPOMANIA” – Voluntary humanitarian action, d) Family Education and Child Care Centre “PLATO”, e) Member’s association of women’s organizations of Heraklion and Heraklion Regional Unit.

 Multilevel approach

-One of the most basic and widespread forms of insult of women’s entity and personality internationally, is the violence against them, both within and outside the family environment, which is the most dominant and dramatic manifestation of gender power relations.
+One of the most basic and widespread forms of insult to women’s entities and personalities internationally, is the violence against them, both within and outside the family environment, which is the most dominant and dramatic manifestation of gender power relations.

 Expressions of violence against women are: domestic violence, which is mainly perpetrated by husbands/partners, but also by the father or other persons in the family environment, taking various forms (verbal – psychological violence, restriction of social contacts, economic deprivation, light or heavy physical and sexual abuse), violence committed mainly in the workplace, but not exclusively, in the form of sexual harassment, but also any form of psychological coercion based on gender (forced prostitution, violence in public places, etc.).